SAhmadUmass/zendeskclone4/supabaserenamedashinteg.md

 **Steps:**

 1. **Set Up Subscriptions:**
-   - Use Supabase’s real-time features to listen for changes in relevant tables (e.g., `requests`, `messages`).
+   - Use Supabase's real-time features to listen for changes in relevant tables (e.g., `requests`, `messages`).

 2. **Update UI in Real-Time:**
    - Reflect changes immediately in the UI without requiring a page refresh.